Meet the lab.We're smart, fun, and dedicated.

-Sydney joined the lab in the Fall of 2019 after she completed her BS degree at Angelo State University working in Loren Ammerman's lab.
-Her dissertation project investigates the demographic history and species delimitation in yellow bats using a combination of morphological, environmental, and genomic data.
+Dr. Decker joined the lab in the Fall of 2019.
+Her dissertation investigated the demographic history and species delimitation in yellow bats using a combination of morphological, environmental, and genomic data.
+After finishing her dissertation we hired her as a postdoctoral researcher so that she could help with training of our new students.
 More information about Sydney's research is available on her website

 Shelby joined the lab in the Fall of 2020 in the middle of a global pandemic!
 Before joining the lab, she completed a Master's degree in the lab of Joshua Reece.
 Shelby is interested in migration; in particular she hopes to develop a quantifiable measure of migratory status and identify the species traits that are associated with this life history.
 More information about Shelby's research can be found on her website.